karllhughes/learn/_posts/2021-11-07-marketing-checklist.md

 * Run an engagement contest with prizes or free products for winners.
 * Run [retargeting ads](https://retargeter.com/what-is-retargeting-and-how-does-it-work) to target users who have been to your site before.

-## Recurring Startup Launch Checklist
+## Recurring Marketing Checklist

 Much of marketing is staying consistent over time.
 While you need to know that a tactic is viable, you might have to stick with it for weeks to see real results.
 This marketing to do list gives you a chance to check off all the boxes – literally!

-### Blogging - Startup Checklist
+### Ongoing Content Marketing and Blogging

 > *Blogging is like work, but without coworkers thwarting you at every turn.* - Scott Adams, Creator of Dilbert

-* Build/update publishing calendar for your blog.
+* Build/update publishing calendar for your blog/video marketing efforts.
 * Regularly post blog posts on your blog(s).
 * Solicit guest posts from early customers and fans of your product.
 * Repurpose existing blog posts:

-  * Record/post video of you reading the post on YouTube.
+* * Record/post video of you reading the post on YouTube.
   * Turn posts into a podcast.
   * Create an infographic based on the post.
   * Create a presentation of your post.
 * Promote your blog content (see [this big checklist for more promotional ideas](https://draft.dev/learn/promotion):

-  * Send post to your email list.
+* * Send post to your email list.
   * Promote on your social media.
   * Email friends and relatives, ask them to share if relevant.
   * Send to other bloggers for feedback, ask to share if they like it.